Characters Introduced in Backstroke of the West

 - Unexplained Recovery: According to the extended version of "The Final Hopeless Situation", he, somehow, survived his battle with Allah Gold and fled.

-- Villain Respect: Even though he says he "has been hating" Allah Gold, he still pronounces himself "surprised and pleased" to hear that Gold got a promotion (assuming he wasn't being sarcastic).
+- Villain Respect: Even though he says he "has been hating" Allah Gold, he still pronounces himself "surprised and pleased" to hear that Gold got a promotion (assuming he wasn't being sarcastic), as it means he will be a stronger adversary.

 Nuts Gunray / Ray Gun / Mr. President